AdventCoding/Showcase/README.md

 ### Methods & Properties

-These methods and properties are accessed from the Showcase instance on the window object, or from within a callback sent to the jQuery plugin call (e.g. this.enable()).
-To call the showcase plugin on a jQuery collection, see the example above.
-All methods, except for .content, will return the global Showcase object.
+These methods and properties are accessed from the Showcase instance on the window object (e.g. window.Showcase.ready), or from within a callback sent to the jQuery plugin call (e.g. this.disable()).
+To initiate the showcase plugin on a jQuery collection, see the example above.
+All methods, except for .content(), will return the global Showcase object.

 ### .ready